Taquile Island: The Colorful Culture in Peru Where Men Knit and Women Are Chosen by the Size of their PomPoms

-I clearly remember learning about Peru and Lake Titicaca in the 3rd grade.
+I clearly remember learning about Lake Titicaca, Peru in the 3rd grade.
 Like a scene straight out of Beavis and Butthead, there was nothing we could do in class to stop the inappropriate church giggles — “she said…Titi-caca”.
 It was just too much for 8-year-olds.
 Two of the words little boys and girls were never supposed to utter came out of our teacher’s mouth at the same time, in the same word, and were met at once with chitters and giggles all around.

 The Islands of Lake Titicaca